 Despite being set before the start of the MCU as we know it, 2019's Captain Marvel will feature a lot of familiar faces.

 Samuel L. Jackson was at the forefront of getting the Marvel Cinematic Universe off the ground, and he will be making his sixth appearance as the former director of S.H.I.E.L.D. in 2019's Captain Marvel.
 But, it will technically be Nick Fury's first appearance canonically, seeing as the film is primarily set in the 1990s.
 That also means Fury will have both of his eyes in the film, not just one working eye and one eye-patch.

-It was later confirmed at the start of filming that Clark Gregg, Lee Pace and Djimon Hounsou are all returning, persumably as their roles of Agent Coulson, Ronan and Korath respecitvely.
+It was later confirmed at the start of filming that Clark Gregg, Lee Pace and Djimon Hounsou are all returning, reprising their roles as Agent Coulson, Ronan and Korath respectively.

 "The story follows Carol Danvers as she becomes one of the universe’s most powerful heroes when Earth is caught in the middle of a galactic war between two alien races.
 Set in the 1990s, “Captain Marvel” is an all-new adventure from a previously unseen period in the history of the Marvel Cinematic Universe."

 How Captain Marvel Connects to the Rest of the MCU

 Captain Marvel's story is expected to set the character up for an important role in Avengers 4.
 It's been confirmed that the film will revisit the Quantum Realm, the mysterious dimension that was key to Ant-Man & the Wasp.
 Beyond that, it's serving as the origin story for a large number of characters who already exist in the MCU, including Nick Fury, Ronan the Accuser, and even Agent Coulson.

 Captain Marvel Is Teased in Avengers: Infinity War Post-Credits Scene